Install an OASIS Repository¶

 If you create a replacement repository on a new machine from scratch, follow the normal instructions on this page above, but with the following differences in the Hosting a Repository on OASIS section:

 - In step 2, instead of asking in the support ticket to create a new repository, give the new URL and ask them to change the repository registration to that URL.

 When you do the publish in step 5, add a

 NNNNis a revision number greater than the number on the existing repository.
 That number can be found by this command on a client machine:

-Skip step 6; there is no need to tell the GOC when you are finished.
+Skip step 6; there is no need to tell OSG Operations when you are finished.

 - After enough time has elapsed for the publish to propagate to clients, typically around 15 minutes, verify that the new chosen revision has reached a client.

 Removing a Repository from OASIS¶

 In order to remove a repository that is being hosted on OASIS, perform the following steps: